campusrover/PupperPy/imu.md

 * Heading realtive to magnetic north
 * Yaw rate -- change in heading

+The equations used for our Kalman Filter can be found in [kalman.py](https://github.com/nubs01/PupperPy/blob/master/pupperpy/kalman.py) in the repository.

 Initially I tried to track all values on cartesian space but found that the results were more accurate if the rotation from the egocentric to allocentric space occurred at the position level and not the acceleration level.